1

 • Pediatric Personal Care

 • Do not collect a co-pay from members who have already reached their monthly co-pay limit.
 If a co-pay is collected on the date of service, but the member has met their monthly co-pay limit when the claim is submitted, the co-pay should be refunded to the member.
 If a member cannot be reached by mail, a credit may be kept on file for the member's future use.
-More information on member co-pays is found on the Health First Colorado Co-Pay page.
+Visit the Health First Colorado Co-Pay web page for more information on member co-pays.

 Where to Find Co-Pay Amounts on the RA